 On May 11, 2016, the Sixth Circuit Court of Appeals reversed a district court’s dismissal of a former prisoner’s civil rights action.
 Stephen Ted Koprowski, who was incarcerated at USP Ft.
 McCreary in Pine Knot, Kentucky, sued after he fell off a step ladder and injured his back while working in the prison’s kitchen in November 2009.

 As was clear from the facts of this case, a prisoner with a work-related injury faces many challenges.
 The Occupational Safety and Health Administration (OSHA) doesn’t pay many visits to prison work sites, where equipment is often old and outdated, safety precautions are minimal, and supervisors are unsympathetic to prisoners’ working conditions and forced labor.

 After enduring the all-too-routine indifference to his medical condition by Bureau of Prisons (BOP) staff, Koprowski fought back, filing administrative complaints.
 He alleged that prison medical staff had “delayed taking X-rays and refused to perform a Magnetic Resonance Imaging (‘MRI’) scan, which would have shown that he had broken his back.”

-He was also subjected to harassment, retaliation and disciplinary charges, claiming that “staff threatened to send him to solitary confinement unless he surrendered a wheelchair he had been using; when he complied with ...
+He was also subjected to harassment, retaliation and disciplinary charges, claiming that “staff threatened to send him to solitary confinement unless he surrendered a wheelchair he had been using; when he complied with their order to ...

 Mother Jones magazine, known for its in-depth investigative reporting, was not content to merely skim the surface of the controversial private prison industry by viewing it from the outside.
 Prisons both public and private are notorious for their lack of transparency, typically justified in the name of “security” – which is another way of saying “move along, nothing to see here.”
 Prison walls don’t just prevent prisoners from getting out; they also prevent the public – and news media – from looking in.